Should you use “bon” or “bien”? That’s a simple question, with a complicated answer.

 Try to ask French people what’s the difference, and you’ll only get confused answers.
 The French know when to use “bon” and when to use “bien”, but very few can explain why.

-That’s why I recommend you to learn grammar through exposure to the language.
+That’s why I recommend that you learn grammar through exposure to the language.
 The more you read, hear and simply spend time with French, the easier it will be for you to intuitively understand how to use the language.

 Got a question or a rule you’d like to share?
 Write your comment below this article, I’m looking forward to reading it :).